-Historically, Skopelos, Alonissos, and other island and coastal areas of Greece were under threat of pirate attacks.
-Castles such as that that once stood in place of the Mamma Mia Church were necessary to look out for enemies as they sailed close to Greek shores.
+Hundreds of years ago, Skopelos island, Alonissos, and other island and coastal areas of Greece were under threat of pirate attacks.
+Castles such as the one that once stood in place of the Mamma Mia church were necessary to look out for enemies as they sailed close to Greek shores.

 You will notice many other interesting links to the threat of pirates as you travel around the Sporades.
 For instance, the mysterious Sendoukia pirate graveyard of eastern Skopelos, and the fact that settlements were once built inland to be safer.

 Much of Skopelos’ history is surrounded by magical stories, legends, and folk tales.
-Agios Ioannis Kastri is no different.
+The Mamma Mia church of Agios Ioannis Kastri is no different.

 Legend has it that centuries ago, a fisherman from Glossa was fishing in the waters surrounding the cliff when he saw a mysterious light glistening on top of the rocks.
 He saw the light every night as he returned home.